NCCA/PCCSlides/Lecture1/slides.md

 ## Loading Linux

-* Use your student username (s123456) and password to log in <!-- .element: class="fragment highlight-red" -->
+* Use your student username (s123456) and password to log in
-* Locate Terminal in the menu on top <!-- .element: class="fragment highlight-red" -->
+* Locate Terminal in the menu on top

----
+* or right mouse click and select "open in Terminal"

+--

 ## Terminal